nathanleiby/ushine-learning-experiment/README.md

 $ node app.js
 ```

-## Future Plans

-### Re-run experiment with improved machine

-To run this experiment again in the future, it would be possible to either:

-1. Update the `messages.json` file to have new machine suggestions.
-Verify that new suggestions

-2. Based on user feedback from our study, it might be worthwhile to modify the node app.
-One reason we didn't do this immediately is that we didn't expect so many users to take our experiment, so we sought to keep a consistent testing environment.
-If the experiment itself is changed, then the numbers produced in this first experiment will no longer be directly comparable.
-    1. Unify all user input to mouse-clicks on works.
-Click-and-drag is painful.
-    2. Remove highlight URL as a task.
-Machines should be perfect at extracting these.
-We only measured this task so we had a baseline to understand how much time users spent on this before.

-### Add timing hooks into Ushahidi

-As another important measurement, we'd also like to record real-world timing data.
-This means adding timing hooks to the Ushahidi platform itself.

 ## Tips

 There are many commands you can run from inside the JavaScript console to jump around and debug.